GitbookIO/micro-analytics/README.md

             "countryCode": "fr"
         },
         {
-            "time": 0,
+            "time": "2015-11-20T12:00:00.000Z",
             "ip": "127.0.0.1",
             "event": "login",
             "path": "/someplace",
-            "platform": "Linux",
+            "headers": {
-            "refererDomain": "www.gitbook.com",
+                // ...
-            "countryCode": "us"
+                // HTTP headers received from your visitor }
         }
     ]
 }
 ```

-The passed `time` value must be a Unix timestamp in seconds.
 The `countryCode` will be reprocessed by the service using GeoLite2 based on the `ip`.

 #### POST `/bulk`

 Insert a list of analytics for different websites.
-The analytics must be in DB format.
+The analytics have the same format as `POST /:website/bulk`, with a mandatory `website` parameter.

 ##### POST Body